cyphar/cyphar.com/doc/published/20160304-docker-broken-ping.md

 author: Aleksa Sarai
 published: 2016-03-04 21:05:00
 updated: 2016-12-20 19:20:00
+short_description: >
+  A deep-dive on why ping was broken in openSUSE's Docker images and how we solved the problem, as well as some of the tyre-fires that spawned from this fix.
 description: >
   All complicated bugs start with the simplest of observations.
 I recently was assigned a bug on our openSUSE Docker images complaining that `ping` didn't